 Floyd’s murder reminds us of the lasting impacts of the African holocaust.
 It also marked the moment that everything changed.
 No more counting stucco.
 There’s work to be done.
 I’m looking forward to the promise of Emancipation Day, for me, my children and future generations.

-Post script I started writing this piece on the one year anniversary of the killing of George Floyd.
+I started writing this piece on the one year anniversary of the killing of George Floyd.
 It is personal, historical and solution oriented.
-It is intended to illicit discussion and hopefully action to ensure the energy, hope and commitment generated by this historic moment does not fade.
+It is intended to elicit discussion and hopefully action to ensure the energy, hope and commitment generated by this historic moment does not fade.
 Happy Emancipation Day.